washim-uddin-mondal/Traffic-Signal-Control/PhaseNotConstrained/Two Intersections/Readme.md

 Two interdependent intersections are considered.

-Change clip_grad_value according to the experiment.
+Change clip_grad_value and scaling according to the experiment.

 # Run experiments